 The PCEP has an active Rail Activation Committee (RAC) to coordinate the various activities needed to successfully initiate electrified rail operations.
 The RAC is chaired by Mark Clendennen and includes representatives from JPB employees assigned to the PCEP, PCEP's technical consultants, the JPB's Rail Operations group, and more recently from BBII, the Electrification contractor.
 The RAC has refined its meetings which provide more detailed coordination between rail operations, systems integration, and testing and commissioning activities.
-The RAC meets weekly on Thursday mornings; the most recent meeting was held on October 19, 2023.
-The current focus is on completing various Vehicle Acceptance Tests (VAT) for the EMUs completing the 1,000 mile burn-in for each trainset, and assembly of the required documentation for the completed PCEP.
+The RAC meets weekly on Thursday mornings; the most recent meeting was held on November 30, 2023.
+The current focus is on completing various Vehicle Acceptance Tests (VAT) for the EMUs, completing the 1,000 mile burning for each trainset, and assembling the required documentation for the completed PCEP.

-The JPB held a Testing and Commissioning Workshop on December 14, 2021, for all of the electrification and related contractors.
-The objective of the workshop was to assess the readiness of the project to achieve Interim Milestone 1, Segment 4 Ready for EMU Testing.
-The workshop was generally regarded as beneficial by the PCEP team.
+The JPB continues to hold Testing and Commissioning Workshops prior to initiating any significant test or commissioning activity.
+The objective of the workshops is to assess the readiness of the project team to conduct the specified activity.
+The workshops are regarded as beneficial by the PCEP team.